AfroDex/tokenbase/documentation/Listing Requirements.md

 # Requirements for Listed Tokens

-A listed token is a token that appears by
+A listed token is a token that appears on: http://afrodexlabs.com/markets/

-This document defines a token listing, outlines the requirements a token must fulfill to be listed on ForkDelta platform, specifies the format a listing request must be presented in, and explains some of the reasoning behind the requirements.
+This document defines a token listing, outlines the requirements a token must fulfill to be listed on AfroDex erc20 Exchange platform, specifies the format a listing request must be presented in, and explains some of the reasoning behind the requirements.